skriptble/reserve/README.md

 Systems that add that functionality cost substantially more than systems which don't have that hotel like interface.

-Even though these expensive systems handle the extra requirements, many of them are clunky and an eyesore to look at.
+Even though these expensive systems handle the requirements, many of them are clunky and an eyesore to look at.
 The cheaper ones can be just as much of an eyesore and they lack features.
 Additionally, these systems require special hardware or OS requirements, many of them that I've found only run on windows.
 This adds costs,